msgflo/msgflo/README.md

 The `queue` key supports substituting `#ROLE`.
 This allows a single YAML file to declare a component which can be instantiated multiple times - each with a different role and queue name.

+## Generating Heroku Procfile

+`msgflo-procfile` can automatically generate a [Procfile](https://devcenter.heroku.com/articles/procfile) for running as a Heroku service, based on the MsgFlo graph and component information.
+This ensures that the production service runs in the same way as when using MsgFlo locally.

+    msgflo-procfile graphs/myservice.fbp > Procfile

+You can also selectively ignore certain roles in the graph, by using `--ignore role`.
+Or you can include additional process stanzas by using `--include="guv: node ./node_modules/.bin/guv"`.

 ## Debugging